freekrai/break-simperium/README.md

 	$dbname = 'YOUR-DB-NAME';
 	$dbuser = 'YOUR-DB-USER';
 	$dbpass = 'YOUR-DB-PASS';
-	$dbsocket = true or false;
+	$dbsocket = false;
 ?>
 ```

-The $dbsocket variable is used if testing on a local host with Mamp, as mamp wants to connect via sockets rather than tcp.
+The $dbsocket variable is used if testing on a local host with Mamp, as Mamp wants to connect via sockets rather than TCP.
 By default, this should be set to false.

 **Without this file, nothing will work.**

-If you are testing this locally, then you will want to download and install https://ngrok.com/, as that will let you open a tunnel to the outside due to PHP's curl client not wanting a port in the url string
+If you are testing this locally, then you will want to download and install https://ngrok.com/, as that will let you open a tunnel to the outside due to PHP's curl client not wanting a port in the url string, such as port 8888 like mamp uses.

+ngrok also works nicely due to having it's own request inspector at http://localhost:4040 when ngrok is running.

 ### The actual test

+There are two parts to this test, first open up terminal and load the listener:

+	php listener.php

+Now, you want to open a new terminal tab and run the stress test tool.

 stress_test.php is a handy tool for stress testing a system, you call it by: